 - Take Skills From Concept to Results

 Sales skills enable sellers to persuade, negotiate, and communicate effectively.
-These skills facilitate customer relationship building, identifying and understanding customer needs, fostering trust, and ultimately driving revenue growth.
+These skills facilitate customer relationship building, identifying and understanding customer needs, fostering trust among new leads, and ultimately driving revenue growth.
 Many sales skills apply to in-person sales, remote roles, and many areas of life and work.

 The Changing Landscape of Sales Skills